HugoXOX3/PythonBitcoinMiner/README.md

 [UNIX](https://github.com/HugoXOX3/PythonMiner/blob/main/UNIX.md)

-# For Windows and Linux
+# For Windows  Linux  Mac

 # How to use